12 Diverse Things to Do in Telluride in Winter (Beyond Skiing!)

 Located in the heart of Mountain Village, Lumiere is an exclusive hotel, offering 18 boutique residences and excellent ski-in, ski-out opportunities.

 You’ll have full services and amenities designed to secure your personal mountain experience.
-You can relax at the health spa, jump in one of the pools, visit a sauna or an outdoor hot tub, and plenty more.
+You can relax at the health spa, jump in one of the pools, visit a sauna or an outdoor hot tub, and much more.

 Check out high-quality wines, cocktails, and beers at the fireplace and have a board game with friends or family.
 The hotel can also arrange outdoor adventures, personal chef services, and babysitting.
-In addition, you’ll meet the most polite and helpful personnel at Lumiere!

 Grab your fly rods and add another fantastic outdoor activity to your trip itinerary – fly fishing!
 Enjoy the winter fly fishing season in Telluride in the beautiful rivers of the area.